m3tac1ph4r/Notes/DSA_imp/Graphs/Shortest_path_in_undirected_unweight.md

-# Shortest path in an unweighted graph in undirected graph
+# Shortest path in an unweighted graph in undirected graph(unit weight)

 > **BFS Traversal** had a property that it can find the shortest path of undirected and unweight graph